lwolf98/ad/README.md

+# Algorithms and Datastructures

-# Algorithm implementations from Algorithms and Datastructure course at OTH Regensburg
+This repository contains implementations from the course of the same name at OTH Regensburg.

-Implementations are in Java
+Implementations are in Java.